diku-dk/ap-e2024-pub/week4/README.md

 interpreters on *the same* `m` computation.
 The only thing that changed is *how we interpreted* `m`.

-The point is that free monads afford us the flexibility to can construct our computation just once using `eval` and then interpret the (effects of) the computation in different ways.
+The point is that free monads afford us the flexibility to construct a computation just once using `eval` and then interpret the (effects of) the computation in different ways.
 Pretty cool!